jaykop/jaykop.github.io/_pages/about.md

 Education
 ---
 * **DigiPen Institute of Technology**
-    * *Computer Science in Real-Time Interactive Simulation*
+    * *BS in Computer Science in Real-Time Interactive Simulation*
 * **Keimyung University**
     * *Bachelor of Engineering in Game and Mobile Contents*